 Malware intelligence was created in a similar vein.
 As companies like FireEye and VirusTotal offered malware sandbox services, they started to see a huge uptick of malware samples which in turn allowed them to start tracking adversary groups and/or malware families through unique malware signatures.
 Over time this offered interesting characteristics – who was sophisticated, how often would the adversary reuse infrastructure, which anti-virus companies had the best detection rate and which adversary was attacking which industries.

 Most intelligence providers specialize in a specific type of intelligence collection but quickly begin to bleed into the other intelligence efforts.
 As a result, intel providers collect a ton of data from a number of internal and external sources to cater to their own internal analysis workflows in order to capture those unique insights.
-However, very seldomly does that provider make their internal platform available to external customers.
-So, does the intelligence provider have a TIP?
+However, very seldom does that provider make their internal platform available to external customers.
+So, does the intelligence provider have a threat intelligence platform?
 No they have an internal intelligence repository to suit their own internal needs but not that of a customer who needs to manipulate that data in order to make use of it.